-Indeed, taking into account the fact that the United States as a leading player in the Alliance at the time after the Soviet Union collapse invested heavily in Ukraine for it to become a member of NATO, at the moment they would not prefer to see our country 'slipping' to the Russian model of pseudo-democracy apparently possessing elections, parties and candidates, but actually enjoying less and less real competition.
+Indeed, taking into account the fact that the United States, as a leading player in the Alliance after the Soviet Union collapsed, invested heavily in Ukraine for it to become a member of NATO, and would prefer not to see our country 'slipping' to the Russian model of pseudo-democracy apparently possessing elections, parties and candidates, but actually having less and less real competition.
 However, the October elections were actually 'best organized' in a special post-Soviet style.
-The style is being followed by Russia and other countries of Eurasia.
-As their conduct is not characterized by not some technology issues, but rather reluctance or inability to use fair procedure that could open the system for those being a source of law in a democracy - citizens creating a nation.
-Both the use of administrative resources and the lack of media objectivity did not prevent citizens to fulfill their constitutional duty and come to the polls.
+The style was followed by Russia and other countries of Eurasia.
+As their conduct is not characterized by technical issues, but rather the reluctance or inability to use fair procedures that could open the system for those that are a source of law in a democracy - citizens creating a nation.
+Both the use of administrative resources and the lack of media objectivity did not prevent citizens from fulfilling their constitutional duty and come to the polls.

-However, concern over the lack of openness, transparency and timeliness, which was typical for the counting procedure and the fact that not all election participants were given equal opportunities, negated technically satisfactory voting process.
-And in this sense, NATO member states, being simultaneously members of the EU, constantly stress that the quality of Ukrainian elections allows Brussels to give / not to give the green light the Association Agreement with Kyiv, which is frozen since December 2011.
+However, concern over the lack of openness, transparency and timeliness, which was typical for the counting procedure and the fact that not all election participants were given equal opportunities, negated a technically satisfactory voting process.
+In this sense, NATO member states, that are also members of the EU, constantly stress that the quality of Ukrainian elections allows Brussels to give / not to give the green light with regards to the Association Agreement with Kyiv, which is frozen since December 2011.

-They probably do not tend to worry over excessive pessimism within NATO PA.
-Having thrust certain requirements upon Ukraine, drawing its attention to the implementation of democratic reforms, NATO is not going to break relations with Kyiv, since the latter is extremely important partner for the West almost in all peacekeeping operations and missions.
-Thus, parliamentary elections are not too related to the military aspect of Ukraine's cooperation with NATO, because the latter leaves the right 'political accusations' to the EU continuing its cooperation with official Kyiv and trying to help the latter to remove the existing 'negative manifestations' in a society.
+They probably do not tend to worry over excessive pessimism within the NATO PA.
+Having thrust certain requirements upon Ukraine, and drawing its attention to the implementation of democratic reforms, NATO is not going to break relations with Kyiv, since the latter is an extremely important partner for the West in almost all peacekeeping operations and missions.
+Thus, parliamentary elections are not too related to the military aspect of Ukraine's cooperation with NATO, because the latter leaves the right 'political accusations' to the EU continuing its cooperation with Kyiv and trying to help the latter to remove the existing 'negative manifestations' in a society.

-Accordingly, in its relations with NATO official Kyiv managed to maintain the existing level of tone, because, first, a new Parliament was not declared illegitimate.
-Instead, on 27th October 2012 the European Parliament by a majority of votes at the session in Strasbourg passed a resolution, which considers the parliamentary elections in Belarus illegitimate, which took place September 23, 2012.
-Secondly, Ukraine was able to avoid the international isolation, being promised by West representatives in the case of opaque rigged election.
+Accordingly, in its relations with NATO, Kyiv managed to maintain the existing level of tone, because, firstly, the new Parliament was not declared illegitimate.
+Instead, on October 27, 2012 the European Parliament passed a resolution by the majority of votes at a session in Strasbourg, which considers the parliamentary elections, which took place September 23, 2012 in Belarus to be illegitimate.
+Secondly, after being threatened with international isolation by Western representatives in the case of opaque elections, Ukraine was able to avoid these consequences.

-Summing up, one can state that, despite the fact that Ukrainian parliamentary elections of 2012 have disappointed NATO PA, the latter "hopes that this disappointment will only encourage a new Parliament to provide the necessary legislative changes to ensure democracy".
-Moreover, it is unfairly to speak of a complete reorientation of NATO toward anti-Ukrainian policy.
-Continuing to consider our country as a loyal and reliable partner in the conduct of its foreign policy, the Alliance having 'reproved' official Kyiv for conducting not too transparent elections, said that in the future it would work with a new Parliament of Ukraine to avoid these negative manifestations.
-However, the official authorities should reflect on the comments of NATO in order (taking into consideration the EU frustration against its policies) simply not to lose the Euro-Atlantic community support.
+Summing up, one can state that, despite the fact that the Ukrainian parliamentary elections of 2012 have disappointed the NATO PA, the latter "hopes that this disappointment will only encourage the new Parliament to provide the necessary legislative changes to ensure democracy".
+Moreover, it is unfair to speak of a complete reorientation of NATO toward an anti-Ukrainian policy.
+The Alliance still considers Ukraine as a loyal and reliable partner in the conduct of its foreign policy, and has 'reproved' Kyiv for conducting not too transparent elections, and would work with the new Parliament of Ukraine to avoid these negative manifestations in the future.
+However, the official authorities should reflect on the comments made by NATO in order (taking into consideration the EU's frustration against its policies) not to lose the Euro-Atlantic community support.